prabhat-123/Deploying_imagenet_pretrained_models_as_flask_web_service/README.md

 ## How ImageNet Dataset was created?

-Here is a link to the video of one of the research Fei-Fei-Li where she explains about the idea behind the creation of imagenet dataset and how it got created.
+Here is a link to the video of one of the researcher Fei-Fei-Li where she explains about the idea behind the creation of imagenet dataset and how it got created.

 https://www.youtube.com/watch?v=40riCqvRoMs

+## History Of Imagenet Challenge

+AlexNet was born out of the need to improve the results of the ImageNet challenge.
+This was one of the first Deep convolutional networks to achieve considerable accuracy on the 2012 ImageNet LSVRC-2012 challenge with an accuracy of 84.7% as compared to the second-best with an accuracy of 73.8%.

 Firstly, I run my notebook in google colab to download the VGG-19 pretrained model and then I save the model weights in .h5 file format.